swiss-ai-center/core-engine/docs/reference/webapp.md

 # Install the dependencies
 npm ci --legacy-peer-deps

-# Optional: Edit the environment variables to change the Engine URL
+# Optional: Edit the environment variables to change the Core Engine URL
 vim .env

 # Start the Webapp
 npm run start
 ```

-A browser should open on <http://localhost:3000> with the Webapp running and querying the Engine.
+A browser should open on <http://localhost:3000> with the Webapp running and querying the Core Engine.

 ## Build the application